confetti-framework/docs/providers.md

 Service providers are the central place of all Lanvard application bootstrapping.
 Your own application, as well as all of Lanvard's core services are bootstrapped via service providers.

-Service providers are loaded once (so before requests takes place).
-And can therefore lead to a performance profit.
+~~Service providers are loaded once (so before requests takes place).
+And can therefore lead to a performance profit.~~

 But, what do we mean by "bootstrapped"?
 In general, we mean **registering** things, including registering service container bindings, event listeners, and even routes.
 Service providers are the central place to configure your application.

-If you open the `config/providers/provider.go` file included with Lanvard, you will see a `providers` struct.
-These are all of the service provider classes that will be loaded for your application.
+If you open the `config/provider.go` file included with Lanvard, you will see a `Providers` struct.
+These are all the service provider classes that will be loaded for your application.

 In this overview you will learn how to write your own service providers and register them with your Lanvard application.